result

 Furthermore, mild cognitive impairment is often dismissed as a byproduct of the aging process rather than a potential precursor to disease, thereby missing opportunities for early intervention.

 In addition, attracting and training the next generation of neurologists and neuroscientists has become a pressing issue.
 While the prevalence of neurodegenerative diseases increases, the U.S. already faces an 18% shortage of neurologists.
 This philanthropic support will enable the Neurodegenerative Disorders Laboratory to train young talent in exploring biomarkers, molecular targets for therapeutics and more in the decades to come.
-“As our population continues to live longer, it’s critical to help now,” says Wilson.
-He points out that O’Quinn was determined to make an investment that could profoundly change lives.
-“Houston Methodist is best positioned to do that by improving the quality of life for those suffering from these diseases with treatments and, ultimately, cures.”

 The investment made by The O’Quinn Foundation is critical to accelerating research and treatment discoveries to outpace the increasing number of people affected by the diseases.
 Although cures are currently elusive, treatments for some neurodegerative disorders, as well as promising research and clinical trials, are underway at Houston Methodist.